Helen Alfredsson: Early life

+Amateur career

-She attended United States International University, San Diego, California, playing in their golf team led by coach Gordon Severson and graduated in 1988.
+Alfredsson attended United States International University, San Diego, California, playing in their golf team led by coach Gordon Severson and graduated in 1988.
 During summertime she played in Sweden and won the Swedish Match-play Championship three years in a row 1986 through 1988, as an amateur while the championship since 1986 had become open for professionals and part of the Swedish Golf Tour for women.

 In 1987, she was a member of the winning Swedish team at the European Ladies' Team Championship at Turnberry, Scotland.
 She was also a member of the Swedish team in the Espirito Santo Trophy 1986 and 1988.
 At home soil in Stockholm in 1988, Sweden finished second after the United States, which was at the time, the best Swedish finish ever.
 The same year Alfredsson finished individual bronze-medallist at the European Ladies Amateur Championship at Pedrena Golf Club, Spain.

-She turned professional on 1 January 1989.